UnumID/Vagrant/README.md

 ## How to Use
 After having Vagrant and VirtualBox installed

-1) Go to the director of the box you would like to use.
+1) Go to the directory of the box you would like to use.

 2) Run `vagrant up`.